 The US has a drone registration scheme in place, but no electronic tagging.
 However, it does not seem to help in policing the misuse of drones.
 The Federal Aviation Administration has also taken no action based on the list of registered drones.
 Also, those flying drones recreationally don’t have to register their drones, due to a recent court case.

 The final option is counter drone methods.
 There are several counter drone technologies and methodologies being developed.
 Some of these methods are:

 - Eagles.
 You might not think it at first.
 But the Dutch Police are looking at using them.

 - A gun.
 It has been done.
 However, the drone will fall uncontrolled from the sky and bits of drone might get onto the runway.
 And would still have to be closed.

 - Nets.
 These can be mounted on a drone that changes and tries to catch the trespassing from.
 Or they can be fired from a cannon.

 - Mess with the control signal.
 There are several ways to do this.
 But most interrupt the signal between the controller and drone to trigger the ‘return home’ function that most commercial drones have.

 However, I would not rush into implementing any of them.
-Careful consideration must be given to what the benefits of any one system is against its drawbacks.
+Careful consideration must be given to what the benefits of any one system is, set against its drawbacks.
 The goal of any technology or method would not just be to get the drone out of the way but to do it safely as well.

 Currently, the European Union has a consultation out on new drone regulations.
-They do mention that are aware of the counter drone technologies, but they consider them out of scope in their draft.
+They do mention that they are aware of the counter drone technologies, but they consider them out of scope in their draft.